Winning French Open was blessing and curse, says Muguruza

-SINGAPORE Garbine Muguruza doubted whether she would ever win again after lifting her first grand slam title in Paris this year.
+SINGAPORE (Reuters) - Garbine Muguruza doubted whether she would ever win again after lifting her first grand slam title in Paris this year.

 Second round exits at Wimbledon and the U.S. Open followed the French Open triumph for the Spaniard, who was also knocked out of the singles competition at the Rio Olympics in the third round.